Origins of the Firm

 Derbes in the Legal Community

 The firm has several attorneys who are active members in local chapters of the American Inns of Court, a national organization promoting civility and professionalism in the bar.
-Bryan O’Neill is a member of and serves as the Program Chair for the St. Thomas More Loyola Law American Inn of Court.
-Fred Bunol is a member of and on the social committee for the Judge Jerry A. Brown Bankruptcy Inn of Court, in which Albert Derbes is a Master member.
+Bryan O’Neill is a member of the executive committee of the St. Thomas More Loyola Law American Inn of Court, currently serving as the Inn's program chair.
+Fred Bunol is a member of and on the social committee for the Judge Jerry A. Brown Bankruptcy Inn of Court, in which Albert Derbes and Eric Derbes are Master members.
 Moreover, Albert J. Derbes, IV served on the New Orleans Bar Association’s Board of Directors from 2016-2019 and acted as chair of its bankruptcy committee.

 Derbes in the Community at Large

 Not only is the Derbes Law Firm active in the legal community, but it is also active in and for the community at large.
 Beau Sagona is and has been active with the Pro Bono Project (New Orleans) for 31 years and has recently received its Distinguished Service Award.
 Bill Babin was named the 2014 Jesuit High School (New Orleans) Alumnus of the Year, receiving the annual F. Edward Hebert Award, for his achievements and distinguished service to Jesuit and the community-at-large.

 Community participation is, on occasion, culinarily competitive.
 The Firm competes successfully in the New Orleans Bar Association’s New Orleans Bar & Grille Cook-Off, which raises funds for legal aid.
 Fred Bunol annually competes in Hogs for the Cause with his team, Swine Spectators, raising money for children with cancer, and the Buddy Walk (Jambalaya Cook-off), raising money for the New Orleans Down Syndrome Association of Greater New Orleans.